samallenonline/CS3300-003-Kigo/kigo-documentation/README.md

 ## Development Tips
 **Frontend:**
-Use the React Developer Tools browser extension for debugging.
+- Use the React Developer Tools browser extension for debugging.
-Make changes to components in src and use npm start to view updates in real time.
+- Make changes to components in src and use npm start to view updates in real time.

 **Backend:**
-Test API routes individually using your terminal.
+- Test API routes individually using your terminal.
-Debug issues by adding logs in index.js.
+- Debug issues by adding logs in index.js.

 **Java Libraries:**
-Use an IDE such as Eclipse for better project management.
+- Use an IDE such as Eclipse for better project management.
+- When working with the kigokelly and kigonoah libraries, ensure you create or import them as Maven projects.
-Write and run unit tests for new classes before integrating them into the JAR files.
+- Write and run unit tests for new classes before integrating them into the JAR files.

 ## Current Limitations

-- **Dependency on External APIs**
+1. **Dependency on External APIs**

 The Kigo app relies heavily on the Spotify API for user data and the lyrics.ovh API for lyric retrieval.
 If these APIs experience downtime, rate limiting, or unexpected changes, core functionalities like haiku generation may fail.
 Additionally, Lyrics.ovh contains a limited database of lyrics and often does not provide lyrics for lesser-known tracks.

-- **Limited Compatibility with Streaming Platforms**
+2. **Limited Compatibility with Streaming Platforms**

 This software is only compatible with the music streaming service Spotify.
 Users who use other streaming services like Pandora, Apple Music, Soundcloud, or YouTube Music will not be able to use the software.

-- **Error Handling**
+3. **Error Handling**

 Basic error handling and debugging logs are implemented, which facilitate development.
 However, user-facing error messages are limited and could be improved to better communicate issues, such as missing data, API failures, or unexpected inputs.

-- **Missing feature implementation**
+4. **Missing feature implementation**

 Some planned features (though non-essential), such as the haiku gallery and additional user preferences are not yet implemented.